BeepingSeath/LamiaDatingThing/README.md

 # LamiaDatingThing

-Date a Lamia!
+Talk to a Lamia!
 Do not fail miserably, cause then you will die :D